HotoRas/rust-by-example-ko/src-en/scope/borrow.md

 }

 fn main() {
-    // Create a boxed i32, and a stacked i32
+    // Create a boxed i32 in the heap, and a i32 on the stack
+    // Remember: numbers can have arbitrary underscores added for readability
+    // 5_i32 is the same as 5i32
     let boxed_i32 = Box::new(5_i32);
     let stacked_i32 = 6_i32;